tee-jagz/code-smeller/README.md

 | 5     | ☠️ Code is lethal | <img src="resources/img5.png" width="60"> | “THIS CODE’S A DISASTER!
 PATCH THE HOLES!!”          |

 Each review starts with the appropriate image and quote, followed by a markdown-rendered breakdown of real, actionable feedback.

+> 💡 Tip: You don’t need to manually run anything!
+Code Smeller updates the side panel _as you write_, giving you instant insight without breaking your flow.

 ---